Pago Pago, American Samoa: 1960s

 Pago Pago was an important location for NASA's Apollo program from 1961 to 1972.
 Apollo 10, Apollo 11, Apollo 12, Apollo 13, Apollo 14 and Apollo 17 landed by Tutuila Island, and the crew flew from Pago Pago to Honolulu on their way back to the mainland.
-At Jean P. Haydon Museum are displays of an American Samoa-flag brought to the moon in 1969 by Apollo 11, as well as moonstones, all given as a gift to American Samoa by President Richard Nixon following the return of the Apollo moon missions.
+At Jean P. Haydon Museum are displays of an American Samoa-flag brought to the Moon in 1969 by Apollo 11, as well as moonstones, all given as a gift to American Samoa by President Richard Nixon following the return of the Apollo Moon missions.
 The museum was officially opened in October 1971 with an opening featuring Margaret Mead as a guest speaker.
 The National Endowment for the Arts provided a start-up grant.
 The most valuable asset was an exquisite mat reputed to be the Fala o Futa, the first important fine mat of Samoa, donated by Senate President HC Salanoa S.P.
 Aumoeualogo.
-The other major contribution was a cannon which came off Kamiloa, a 171-ton steamer and the only warship in the fleet of King Kalakaua of Hawai'i.
+The other major contribution was a cannon which came off Kaimiloa, a 171-ton steamer and the only warship in the fleet of King Kalakaua of Hawai'i.
 The Hawaiian king sent the ship to the Samoan Islands in an effort at creating a Polynesian kingdom.

 In 1965, the Tramway at Mount ʻAlava was constructed as access to the TV transmission equipment on the mountain.
 It ran from atop Solo Hill at the end of the Togotogo Ridge above Utulei.
 It ascended 1.1 mi across Pago Pago Harbor and landed at the 1598 ft Mount ʻAlava.
 It was one of the world's longest single-span cablecar routes.

 President Lyndon B. Johnson and First Lady Lady Bird Johnson visited Pago Pago on October 18, 1966.
-Johnson remains the only U.S. President to have visited American Samoa.
+Johnson remains the only U.S. president to have visited American Samoa.
 Lyndon B. Johnson Tropical Medical Center was named in honor of the president.
 Landing ahead of the Air Force One was the press plane that carried seventy news reporters.
 The two-hour visit was televised throughout the country and the world.
 Governor H. Rex Lee and traditional leaders crammed ceremonies, entertainment, a brief tour, and a school dedication: the Manulele Tausala, Lady Bird Johnson School.
 The President gave a speech where he laid out the American policy for its lone South Pacific territory.
 The President and First Lady returned to American Samoa in December 1966, on their way to Prime Minister's Harold Holt's funeral in Australia.
 Governor Owen Aspinall offered a quiet welcome as the White House asked for there to be no ceremonies during the visit.
 Around 3,000 spectators went to the Pago Pago International Airport to see the President.

 In May 1967, Governor H. Rex Lee signed a law making Pago Pago a duty-free port.
 Excise taxes, however, were imposed on automobiles, firearms, luxury goods, and auto parts.
 The excise tax was heaviest on secondhand motor vehicles and machinery.
 It was nicknamed the "Junk Bill" as it intended to keep out old used merchandise.